Bennett’s Apples and Cider

 All of our apples are handpicked off the trees, inspected and washed before going to the press.
 In 1996 we installed a new Belt Press that was shipped from Germany to replace a laboursome Rack and Cloth Press.
 The new press has the ability to press 3600 litres per hour.

 All cider that is bottled here at Bennett’s has been Flash Pasteurized ensuring a safe and healthy product for you and your family.
-We are federally inspected by the CFIA (Canadian Food Inspection Agency) and our cider is deemed Kosher.
+Our facility is regularly inspected and our cider is deemed Kosher.

 Our farm is a family operation – brothers Todd and Richard Bennett along with their wives Carrie and Andrea are partners together, each one responsible for various aspects of the business.
 Both Todd and Carrie’s & Richard and Andrea’s families live on the farm.
 There are six kids in all, 3 boys and 3 girls who also play an important part – “It’s All Hands on Deck” during the very busy Harvest Season!